-- (2) A retailer cannot require a small customer to provide a security deposit unless: - (a) the customer owes money to that retailer in relation to the sale and supply of energy to any premises, unless the bill relating to the amount owed is: - (i) under review by the retailer under clause 29; or - (ii) under consideration by the energy ombudsman as referred to in that clause; or - (b) the customer has fraudulently acquired or intentionally consumed energy otherwise than in accordance with the energy laws within the past 2 years; or - (c) the customer has refused or failed to provide acceptable identification to the retailer; or - (d) the retailer reasonably considers that the customer has an unsatisfactory credit history; or - (e) in the case of a business customer, the retailer reasonably considers that the customer has (in respect of the business): - (i) no history of paying energy accounts; or - (ii) an unsatisfactory record in relation to the payment of energy accounts; or - (f) the customer has refused or failed to provide the retailer with the permission or other information requested under clause 39 (1) (a). - (3) A retailer cannot require a residential customer to provide a security deposit if the customer: - (a) is a residential customer receiving assistance under Division 3 or 4 of Part 3; or - (a) is identified as a hardship customer by the retailer in relation to any premises; or - (b) advises the retailer that the customer was identified as a hardship customer by another retailer in relation to any premises; or - (c) [Not Used]. - (d) if the residential customer has formally applied for a Utility Relief Grant and a decision on the application has not been made. - (4) A retailer cannot require a residential customer to provide a security deposit unless the retailer has offered the customer the option of a payment plan and the customer has either declined the offer or failed to pay an instalment having accepted the offer and the retailer has otherwise complied with clause 33. - (5) If the retailer requires a security deposit on the basis that the small customer has an unsatisfactory credit history, the retailer must inform the customer: - (a) that the retailer has decided the customer has an unsatisfactory credit history; and - (b) the reasons for the retailer's decision; and
+175 Rule 40(2)(e) is similar to clause 8.2 of the ERC v10, except that clause 8.2 permits a retailer to request a security deposit from a business customer if it is fair and reasonable in all the circumstances whereas the NERR specifies that the business customer must have no history of paying energy accounts or an unsatisfactory record in relation to the payment of energy accounts.

-- (c) of the customer's rights to dispute the decision of the retailer. - (6) A retailer must not refuse to sell energy on the grounds of non-payment or partial payment of a security deposit but may: - (a) arrange to de-energise (or disconnect) premises under clause 112; or - (b) refuse to arrange re-energisation of premises. - (7) Subject to subclause (6), payment or partial payment of a security deposit is not a pre-condition to the formation of a standard retail contract.
+- (f) the customer has refused or failed to provide the retailer with the permission or other information requested under clause 39 (1) (a).176 - (3) A retailer cannot require a residential customer to provide a security deposit if the customer: 177 - (a) is identified as a hardship customer by the retailer in relation to any premises; or - (b) advises the retailer that the customer was identified as a hardship customer by another retailer in relation to any premises; or - (c) if the small customer has formally applied for a Utility Relief Grant and a decision on the application has not been made.178 - (4) A retailer cannot require a residential customer to provide a security deposit unless the retailer has offered the customer the option of a payment plan and the customer has either declined the offer or failed to pay an instalment having accepted the offer and the retailer has otherwise complied with clause 33.179 - (5) If the retailer requires a security deposit on the basis that the small customer has an unsatisfactory credit history, the retailer must inform the customer: - (a) that the retailer has decided the customer has an unsatisfactory credit history; and - (b) the reasons for the retailer's decision; and - (c) of the customer's rights to dispute the decision of the retailer.
+180 - (6) A retailer must not refuse to sell energy on the grounds of non-payment or partial payment of a security deposit but may: - (a) arrange to de-energise (or disconnect) premises under clause 112; or - (b) refuse to arrange re-energisation of premises.
+181